tejan-singh/personal-quiz/README.md

 # personal-quiz

- how well do you know me ?
+Hey! there.
+This is a quiz app I made to check how well do my friends or relatives know me ?

+I have made this app using javascript.